mdrokz/mdrokz/README.md

-### Hi there i like to work on any technology or language's, nice to meet you 👋
+### Hey there im mdrokz! im a full stack software engineer based in MP, India 👋

 <!--
 **mdrokz/mdrokz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.